feathersjs/docs/databases/localstorage.md

 ## Getting Started

-You can create an localstorage service with no options:
+You can easily create an localstorage service with no options:

 ```js
 const localstorage = require('feathers-localstorage');
 app.use('/messages', localstorage());
 ```